sandyMax974/bank_tech_test/README.md

 * Use private methods - user should only be able to run `#deposit`, `#withdrawal` and `#print_statement`

-I'm finding this diffucult, as I can't test private methods... what would be the best way to go here?
+I'm finding this difficult, as I can't test private methods... what would be the best way to go here?
 I found article talking about using the `send` method, but I also found aticles saying:
 > There is a mantra in software engineering that says you should not write test coverage for private methods (or functions).

 * I would like to not have that many attr_readers but the raises the same problem as the above...